Fareless Transit Registration

 • Over the last decade, the rate of traffic collisions with pedestrians has been consistently higher in the South LA Promise Zone than in the larger City of Los Angeles.

-• Since 2016, the number of collisions with pedestrians in the South LA Promise Zone has been steadily decreasing.
+• From 2016 to 2021, the number of collisions with pedestrians in the South LA Promise Zone has been steadily decreasing.
+However, this number slightly increased from 2021 to 2022.

 Traffic Collisions: California Statewide Integrated Traffic Records System (SWITRS)